WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"elected by a handsome majority"_

   3. phrase: handsome is as handsome does - character and behavior are more important than appearance.

+- hard line

+  1. noun: an uncompromising adherence to a firm policy.

+     _"he is known to take a hard line on sentencing policy for murder"_

+- hard-line

+  1. adjective: uncompromising; strict.

+     _"a hard-line party activist"_

 - hardwire